Questions to ask your next client

 • What is the nature of your products or services and how often do they change?
 How does this affect your social media content?

-• Do you have any social media scheduling tools?
+• Do you have a social media scheduling tool?

 These are all important questions that can affect your social media pricing.
 For instance, a restaurant that changes its menu every season will need a new content shoot every few months to ensure its content stays relevant.